Economics of inhumanity: How the transatlantic slave trade shaped three continents

 By the 20th century, almost all of Africa had been claimed by European nations.

-Also, the long-term impact of treating people of African descent as slaves continued to influence the thinking of many people of European descent in the Americas.
+Also, the long-term impact of treating fellow humans of African descent as slaves continued to influence the thinking of many people of European descent in the Americas.

 This led to laws that disadvantaged African Americans in particular in North America, even after the slave trade was formally abolished in the 19th century.